Do I need to register for the practicum and is a faculty approval code required?

 Do you have practica available or do I need to develop one?

 Current opportunities are listed at Find a Practicum.
+(To access this site, you must be logged into the UTHealth intranet).
 Many students in consultation with faculty design their own practicum.

 May I complete the practicum requirement at my own place of employment?

 Yes, this is possible.
 As with any other practicum, you must develop a learning contract with learning objectives and a final product.
 Your work for the practicum should be separate from and in addition to your job duties as an employee.
 Likewise, your final product should not be something that you would create as part of your job, without the practicum.

 May I start my practicum in the middle of a semester even if I have not yet registered for the practicum course?

 Yes.
 First complete a learning contract.
 Then e-mail your faculty mentor and our office at Practicum@uth.tmc.edu to let us know that you have a learning contract that requires our approval.
 Once we receive registration codes for the following semester, we will send you a registration code and you can then register for the practicum course.
 Regardless of when you start, you are required to complete 180 hours of practicum for 3 credits (1 credit = 60 hours).

 I am ready to start my practicum, but I missed the registration deadline.
 What should I do?

 You may still start your practicum this semester.
 See reply to the question above.
 You will register and receive credit for the practicum course the following semester.